|Nutritional Guidelines (per serving)|

 Pour the milk into a glass and slowly add cocoa powder while blending with an immersion blender, spoon, or a small whisk.
 An immersion blender or a small whisk works best because it reduces the clumping of the cocoa powder.

 Add powdered sugar until well blended.

 Serve immediately or cover and place in the refrigerator until ready to drink.
+Enjoy.

 - You can make hot chocolate with the same ingredients.
 Simply heat milk on low and add the cocoa powder and sugar.
 Stir until well blended and to the desired temperature.
 Serve immediately.
 Top it with marshmallows or whipped cream.
-Marshmallows are easy to make at home, and therefore easy as an additional project.

 Is Homemade Chocolate Milk Healthier?